JCMexplains/writing-for-success-2023/textbook.md

 1. Identify the uses of commas.
 2. Correctly use commas in sentences.

-One of the punctuation clues to reading you may encounter is the comma:
+One of the most common punctuation marks is the comma:
 **,**

-The comma is a punctuation mark that indicates a pause in a sentence or a separation of things in a list.
-Commas can be used in various ways.
+A comma a pause in a sentence or a separation between things in a list.
+Commas are used in many ways.
-Look at some of the following sentences to see how you might use a comma when writing a sentence.
+Here are some ways you might use a comma when writing a sentence.

 **Introductory word:** Personally, I think the practice is helpful.